saltyorg/docs/docs/reference/customizing-plex-libs.md

     As of this writing the default shared drives setup creates 7 shared drives, each with its own media type directory already in place.

-    The concepts discussed here may still be useful.

     Current default directory structure [each on its own shared drive]

     ```text